jacodetunde/Credit_Risk_Analysis/README.md

 - Undersampling
 - SMOTEENN
 - Balanced Random Forest Classifier
-- Easy Ensemble AdaBoost Classifier.I then compared their strengths and weaknesses to assess how well each models works to classify and predict the risks.
+- Easy Ensemble AdaBoost Classifier.

+I then compared their strengths and weaknesses to assess how well each models works to classify and predict the risks.
 ## Summary